steveuniverseuwu/EvidenceShield6/ZKP_COMPLETION_SUMMARY.md

 # ✅ ZKP Feature Completion Summary

 ## Overview
-Successfully completed the Zero-Knowledge Proof (ZKP) implementation for EvidenceShield.
+Successfully completed the Zero-Knowledge Proof (ZKP) implementation for ChainGuard.
 The feature is now fully functional and integrated throughout the application.

 ## 🎉 What Was Completed